DBraun/TouchDesigner_Shared/TOPs/README.md

 http://iquilezles.org/www/articles/palettes/palettes.htm Use the TOP to CHOP to figure out what the parameters do.

 ### cube_map_cache.tox - Cube Map Cache
 Wire a cube map into this component and cache it so that the cube map doesn't need to render continuously.
+[Derivative Forum](http://www.derivative.ca/Forum/viewtopic.php?f=4&t=5935&hilit=render+demand)

+### feedback_HSV.tox - Feedback HSV
+A condensed GLSL pipeline for HSV feedback.

+### feedback_TOP_cross.tox - Feedback TOP Cross
+A condensed GLSL pipeline for feedback with a Cross TOP.

+### feedback_TOP_over.tox - Feedback TOP Over
+A condensed GLSL pipeline for feedback with an Over TOP.

+### frozen_image_detector.tox - Frozen Image Detector
+Detect if an image has stayed the same for too many frames.
+It's like an optimized Analyze TOP.

 ### gaussian_blur.tox - Gaussian Blur
 Gaussian Blur with two-pass separated filter, variable filter size, and bilinear texture lookups.
 Code was adapted from [ofxBlur](https://github.com/kylemcdonald/ofxBlur/blob/master/src/ofxBlur.cpp)
 [Derivative Thread](http://www.derivative.ca/Forum/viewtopic.php?f=4&t=9330&hilit=gaussian)

+### GLSL_Cell_Rotate.tox - GLSL Cell Rotate
+Divide an image into a grid of rectangular cells.
+Each cell can rotate on its own axis.

-### GLSL_kaleidoscope.tox - Kaleidoscope
+### GLSL_Kaleidoscope.tox - Kaleidoscope
 Kaleidoscopic effects with two modes and z-axis rotation.
 Code adapted from [Felix Turner](https://www.airtightinteractive.com/)

+### GLSL_Lookup_Table.tox - GLSL Lookup Table
+It's like a stepped UV map and is useful for the Remap TOP.

+### GLSL_Noise_Tile.tox - GLSL Noise Tile
+Create tileable non-symmetrical noise.

 ### GLSL_pack_packer.tox - GLSL Pack Packer
 Combine multiple images of the same resolution into one image with a larger resolution.
 This might be useful for combining multiple images before a Touch Out TOP.